Sponsor: Blattner/Brunner

 Theme: Study of fragments can lead to understanding, but may also distract us from seeing the object as a whole

-Sold!"If it were possible to erase the sixty-five million year timeline, a question arises of how we, as humans, would view dinosaur as 'animal' and not dinosaur as 'artifact'.
+Sold!"If it were possible to erase the sixty-five million year timeline, a question arises of how we, as humans, would view dinosaurs as 'animal' and not dinosaurs as 'artifacts'.
 This idea has created numerous thoughts and suppositions that have influenced my thinking on this piece.
 Notions of science, medicine, and commercialism were all contributing factors to the design without being representational.
 I am a tremendous advocate for exploring the blur between art, architecture, and reality and I aimed to maintain the uncertainty in my approach.

 "Although it may appear very chaotic, the construction is rather simple.
 The segmented dinosaur is surrounded by a rigid steel frame.
 This frame allows for multiple steel cables to pass through the air and suspend the dinosaur fragments in space.
 The inner shell and the outer shell are painted differently.
 These colors remain simple so as not to interfere with the integrity of the piece."